Pong420/google-tasks-desktop/README.md

 }
 ```

-3. Start and drag this file into the application.
+3. Start and drag the `oAuth.json` into the application.

-4. Click on `Get Code` button then you will require authentication.
+4. Click on the `Get Code` button and will require authentication.
 Just ignore the `This app isn't verified` warning and continue because you are the app owner.

-5. Paste the code into the input filed and click confirm.
-Done!
+5. Paste the code into the input filed and click the `Confirm` button.

 ### Development